 Whistleblowing: how to turn compliance with upcoming laws into a business advantage

-In October 2019, the European Parliament passed the “Directive on the protection of persons who report breaches of Union law” which should have been transposed into Luxembourgish law at the latest in December 2021.
+In October 2019, the European Parliament passed the “Directive on the protection of persons who report breaches of union law” which should have been transposed into Luxemburgish law at the latest in December 2021.
 Luxembourg has published a draft law in January 2022 and we are currently awaiting the final text.